-Landing Page Builder Reviews and Comparison
+Landing Page Builder Design and Reviews and Comparison

 This post reviews popular best-of-breed landing page builders, including Instapage, KickoffLabs, LanderApp, Leadpages, PageWiz and Unbounce.
 First, let’s define best-of-breed.

-What the heck is best-of-breed?
+What the heck is landing page best-of-breed?

 According to Techopedia, best-of-breed means the best system in a referenced niche or category, often used in combination with or in lieu of all-in-one software.
 The advantages of going best-of-breed vs all-in-one are many, including specialized functionality, better support and focused user community, improved end-user experience, and lower costs.
 The primary drawback to best-of-breed is dealing with multiple systems, databases, and vendors which can lead to integration challenges when trying to connect all your tools.